 Reach Out Today

-Dr. Oren Lerman has many years of experience performing breast reconstruction and performs nipple reconstruction as a way to further enhance a patient’s aesthetic results.
-If you are going to undergo a mastectomy or have undergone breast reconstruction and wish to learn more about how nipple reconstruction can help you achieve your goals, contact our practice today and schedule a consultation with Dr. Lerman.
+Dr. Oren Lerman is the director of breast reconstruction at Lenox Hill Hospital's Institute for Comprehensive Breast Care and Director of the Breast Reconstruction Fellowship.
+If you need to undergo a mastectomy and would like to be put in touch with our expert team, or have undergone breast reconstruction and wish to learn more about how nipple reconstruction can help you achieve your goals, contact our practice today and schedule a consultation with Dr. Lerman.

 “The one thing that is most important when we're doing cosmetic surgery and aesthetic surgery of the face or the body is to make sure that the patient is happy afterwards...”
 Dr. Oren Lerman